grdw/grdw/_posts/2021-10-29-project-euler-20-factorial-digit-sum.md

 ```

 **Operation overloading for Vec\<u8\>**
 There is a whole chapter in the Rust book dedicated to operation overloading [1], so going from there this should be relatively straight forward.
 First up I need to import `std::ops`.
 According to the rust-lang docs there are quite some traits to implement [2].
 Considering that what I'm doing is destructive on the vector I believe we should implement `AddAssign` (`+=`) and `MulAssign` (`*=`).
-However we're running into a little bit of a problem when doing this:
+However, we're running into a little bit of a problem when doing this ...:

 ```rust
 use std::ops;